scroll-tech/scroll/contracts/docs/apis/L2ERC721Gateway.md

 function finalizeBatchDepositERC721(address _l1Token, address _l2Token, address _from, address _to, uint256[] _tokenIds) external nonpayable
 ```

-Complete ERC721 deposit from layer 1 to layer 2 and send NFT to recipient&#39;s account in layer 2.
+Complete ERC721 deposit from layer 1 to layer 2 and send NFT to recipient&#39;s account on layer 2.

-*Requirements:  - The function should only be called by L2ScrollMessenger.  - The function should also only be called by L1ERC721Gateway in layer 1.*
+*Requirements:  - The function should only be called by L2ScrollMessenger.  - The function should also only be called by L1ERC721Gateway on layer 1.*

 #### Parameters